Travelopia/web-components/src/slider/README.md

 * `responsive` attribute value data shape.
 - When passing the settings, JSON stringy it before passing it to responsive attribute.
 - If you pass the responsive attribute, then it will take precedence over any the directly passed attributes values at the given breakpoints.
-So if you are passing responsive attribute, then do not pass the attributes directly, pass then inside the responsive attribute for all screen sizes.
+Be sure to pass the default attributes outside the responsive attribute too, this is because there are CSS attached to those attributes and it may cause CLS issue if the default attributes ( e.g. flexible-height, infinite etc are not passed )

 ```javascript
 [